banjo09/shipment/README.md

-# Shipment Tracker App
+# Shipment App

-A React Native mobile application that allows drivers to manage their shipment status.
+A React Native mobile application that allows drivers to manage and track their shipment status.

 ## Overview